willbrasic/Website_New/content/authors/admin/_index.md

     summary: |2-
       - Worked with a team of doctoral economics students writing code for a project regarding estimating climate damages.
 Translated STATA code into the R language while eliminating potential bottlenecks.
       - Constructed multiple forecasting models in the R language for a project aimed at predicting inflation to understand if it is harder to forecast since the COVID-19 pandemic.
-  - position: Graduate Teaching Assistant
+  - position: Graduate Research Assistant
-    company_name: The University of Arizona
+    company_name: University of Nevada-Las Vegas
     company_url: ''
     company_logo: ''
-    date_start: 2022-08-01
+    date_start: 2021-08-01
-    date_end:
+    date_end: 2022-05-01
     summary: |2-
-      - In ECON 502B: Computations Methods and Dynamic Models in Economics, I held weekly lab sessions to instruct first-year doctoral students on implementing dynamic models using numerical computing in Julia and Python.
-Furthermore, I held weekly office hours to assist students with course materials.
-      - In ECON 200: Basic Economic Issues, I was the head teaching assistant leading a small team of 10+ undergraduate, masters, and Ph.D. students in operating this 500+ student course.
-I also wrote Python code to automate participation recording and uploading exam scores into the online grade portal.
-      - In BNAN 276: Statistical Inference, I held office hours to help students with homework assignments and studying for exams as well as assisted the instructor with grading.
-  - position: Graduate Research Assistant
-    company_name: The University of Nevada-Las Vegas
-    company_url: ''
-    company_logo: '2022-05-01'
-    date_start: 2021-08-01
-    date_end:
-    summary: |2
-      - Designed a data generating process and constructed a Monte Carlo simulation in the R language
+      - Designed a data generating process and constructed a Monte Carlo simulation in the R language.
-      - The paper that this DGP was created for concerns estimating production functions when output is given exogenously
+      - The paper that this DGP was created for concerns estimating production functions when output is given exogenously.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills:
   - name: Technical Skills
     items:
-      - name: Python
+      - name: MATLAB
         description: ''
         # percent: 80
         icon: code-bracket
-      - name: R
+      - name: C++
         description: ''
         # percent: 80
         icon: code-bracket
-      - name: MATLAB
+      - name: Python
         description: ''
         # percent: 80
         icon: code-bracket
-      - name: C/C++
+      - name: R
         description: ''
         # percent: 80
         icon: code-bracket